Alexis Skye

-Skye was born measuring 24".
-By the age of 16, she was 6'4".
-Over the next few years, at age 18-19, she gained another inch making her 6'5" with a size 13 shoe.
+Skye was born measuring 24 in.
+By the age of 16, she was 6 ft 4 in.
+Over the next few years, at age 18–19, she gained another inch making her 6 ft 5 in with a size 13 shoe.

 Skye has appeared on two television shows.
 In Secret Lives of Women, she was interviewed about how life is being a very tall woman.
 The episode was entitled Size Matters: Tall, Small, and Extra Large.
 She appeared in My Name Is Earl as the character Too Tall Maggie.